grettke/org-utf-to-xetex/README.md

 compiler, as you will see in the [workflow steps below](#workflow).
 Read on to see the empty white box problem and how this package resolves it.

-You probably set up XeTeX with three font settings like this
+You likely set up LaTeX with three font settings like this

 * `\setmainfont{DejaVu Serif}`
 * `\setsansfont{DejaVu Sans}[Scale=MatchLowercase]`
 * `\setmonofont{DejaVu Sans Mono}[Scale=MatchLowercase]`

-That probably makes most of your PDF documents look great because 99% of the characters that you use are [Latin](https://en.wikipedia.org/wiki/List_of_languages_by_writing_system#Latin_script) and your `mainfont` supports all of them.
+That makes most of your PDF documents look great because 99% of the characters that you use are [Latin](https://en.wikipedia.org/wiki/List_of_languages_by_writing_system#Latin_script) and your `mainfont` supports all of them.
-The problem is the 1% that it doesn't, which are probably Non-Latin characters.
+The problem is the 1% that it doesn't, which are most likely Non-Latin characters.
 Instead of your Unicode character that you expected to see, you see a white box.
 Here is an example of the Org-Mode document, the intermediate LaTeX,  and resulting PDF